mnuel1/To-Do-App/README.md

 # To Do App
 This project is a To Do application created with C++ programming language and Qt Framework.
 The goal of this application is to provide an easy-to-use interface for managing tasks and keeping track of deadlines.
+This application is inspired in Microsoft Todo.

 ## Current Features
 - Add and edit tasks